 Testing and Monitoring in Addison's Disease

-By Krista Williams, BSc, DVM, CCRP; Kristiina Ruotsalo, DVM, DVSc, Dip ACVP; Margo S. Tant BSc, DVM, DVSc & Robin Downing, DVM, CVPP, CCRP, DAAPM
+By Malcolm Weir, DVM, MSc, MPH; Krista Williams, BSc, DVM, CCRP; Kristiina Ruotsalo, DVM, DVSc, Dip ACVP; Margo S. Tant BSc, DVM, DVSc & Robin Downing, DVM, CVPP, CCRP, DAAPM

 What is Addison's disease?

-Addison's disease (also known as hypoadrenocorticism) is caused by a decreased production of two hormones from the adrenal gland.
-These hormones are cortisol, a stress hormone, and aldosterone, a mineralocorticoid hormone that controls the body's water balance through its effects on sodium and potassium.
+Addison's disease (also known as hypoadrenocorticism) is caused by decreased production of two hormones from the adrenal gland.
+These hormones are cortisola stress hormone, and aldosterone, a different type of hormone (mineralocorticoid) that controls the body's water balance through its effects on sodium and potassium.

 What causes Addison's disease?

 In humans, Addison's disease is usually caused by immune-mediated destruction of the adrenal glands (called primary hypoadrenocorticism).
 The immune system wrongly recognizes the gland tissue as "foreign" and destroys it as it would destroy a virus.
-This is also thought to be the main cause of Addison's disease in dogs.
-Less common causes of damage to the adrenal glands include trauma, bleeding, or infection.
-Regardless of the cause of adrenal gland destruction, the levels of cortisol and aldosterone will be decreased, resulting in illness.
+This is also thought to be the main cause of Addison's disease in pets.

 Addison's disease may also result from decreased stimulation of the glands by the pituitary hormone ACTH (called secondary hypoadrenocorticism).
 Secondary Addison's disease is rare, and may be related to trauma, inflammation, or tumors near the pituitary gland.
 Decreased cortisol production is the main feature of this form of Addison's disease, while the production of aldosterone is less affected.
 Secondary Addison’s disease is also known as atypical Addison’s disease.